oroinc/documentation/backend/entities/create-entities.rst

 You can modify the database using the interface the Doctrine DBAL offers with its ``Schema`` class, and you can also execute queries directly using the ``QueryBag``, if necessary.

-Queries executed using the QueryBag, are divided into two groups: use the :method:`Oro\\Bundle\\MigrationBundle\\Migration\\QueryBag::addPreQuery`  to add a query that is executed before the schema changes from the migration class are performed.
-Queries scheduled with the :method:`Oro\\Bundle\\MigrationBundle\\Migration\\QueryBag::addPostQuery` method are executed after the schema is modified.
+Queries executed using the QueryBag, are divided into two groups: use the ``Oro\Bundle\MigrationBundle\Migration\QueryBag::addPreQuery``  to add a query that is executed before the schema changes from the migration class are performed.
+Queries scheduled with the ``Oro\Bundle\MigrationBundle\Migration\QueryBag::addPostQuery`` method are executed after the schema is modified.

 To  load and apply migrations to the existing database schema, execute the ``oro:migration:load`` command: